THE EVENT PLANNER

 -

-The ability to generate a profit that they can use to grow their business and provide even better service
+The ability to generate a profit that they can use to support their business so they can continue to produce the product or service at the level consumers have come to expect from their business

 -